Get a Quote

 According to Harvard Business Review, 82% of consumers trust print advertisements more than any other medium.
 That means every design choice, including your print finish, plays a vital role in how your brand is perceived.

-The choice between a glossy vs matte finish is not just about appearance.
+The choice between glossy vs matte finish printing is not just about appearance.
 It also affects how your prints feel in someone’s hands, how long they last, and how professional they look under different lighting conditions.

 Understanding the difference between matte and glossy prints helps you make informed decisions that align with your goals.
 In this post, our Reno printing service experts will explore what sets these finishes apart and how they shape the look, feel, and impact of your printed materials.